 Connecting to Exchange

+The Exchange calendar authorization flow allows you to connect your Exchange calendars to be used for calendar syncing.
 If you’re using Outlook and your company hosts their own calendar servers, it is very likely that they are using Microsoft Exchange to do this.

 If this is the case, you should choose the Exchange option on the authorization screen.